aungthawe/hotel-reservation/README.md

 SECURITY
 --------
 - Role-based access is enforced for all operations.
-- Card numbers are encrypted using AES before storing.
+- Password , Nrc ,and Card numbers are encrypted using AES before storing.
 - Only the last 4 digits of card numbers are shown (masked).